bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lemoine.md

 * The usual construction required over 400 of Lemoine's operations but he was able to reduce the number to 199.
 * Why are these results of Lemoine not found interesting?
 * Lemoine gave up active mathematical research in 1895 but continued to support the subject.
-* Lemoine had been helped to found the journal by Charles-Ange Laisant (1841-1920), who had been a fellow student at the École Polytechnique and had then served in the military before entering politics.
 * Let us end by quoting David E Smith's personal comments about Lemoine and his music.
 * To this justly celebrated mathematician, M Laurent, is due the name of M Lemoine's soirées, "La Trompette".
 * Long ago he one day remarked to M Lemoine in a jesting way, as the latter was excusing himself to attend one of his musical reunions, "Stay here with me, let the trumpet alone."
 Struck by the name, Lemoine adopted it, and La Trompette has ever since designated the delightful soirées with which the Paris cultured world is familiar.